DRSM: De-Randomized Smoothing on Malware Classifier Providing Certified Robustness: Introduction

 \section{Introduction}

-Machine learning has started to see more and more adaptation in malware detection as it also has in many other mission-critical applications.
-However, unlike other applications, malware detection is inherently adversarial in nature.
-Defenders, such as anti-virus vendors, constantly develop new solutions, and adversaries find ways to evade them either by developing novel malware or, more commonly, by making minor but deliberate changes to existing malware~\cite{graziano2015needles}.
-In this arms race, because of their efficiency, vendors often prefer static analysis features that are extracted from programs without executing them.

-Traditionally, ML models that use static features have required a manual feature engineering step due to the large size and complex nature of programs.
-More recently, however, researchers have proposed models that can consume whole programs simply as binary files to eliminate this step.
-Most notably, MalConv~\cite{raff2018malware}, which uses a convolutional neural network, has achieved state-of-the-art results and pioneered the efforts into applying deep learning advances in malware detection.
+Machine learning (ML) has started to see more and more adoption in static malware detection, as it also has in many other mission-critical applications.
+Traditionally, ML models that use static features~\citep{anderson2018ember} require a feature engineering step due to the large size and complex nature of programs.
+More recently, however, researchers have proposed models like MalConv~\citep{raff2018malware} that can consume whole program simply as raw binary executable to eliminate this step.
+As expected, there has been a rise in studies showing the adversarial vulnerability of these models in the last few years~\citep{kreuk2018deceiving, lucas2021malware}, resulting in an ongoing arms race.

-Albeit promising, the prospect of deep learning in malware detection opens up a new way for attackers to evade: crafting adversarial examples.
-Research has shown cases where models such as MalConv are severely vulnerable to minor file perturbations.
-For example,~\citeauthor{suciu2019exploring} have shown that appending carefully crafted bytes to malware files can have over 70\% evasion rate against MalConv.
-Although such attacks have raised doubts about the feasibility of ML for malware detection, it is still unknown whether ML robustness methods against adversarial examples can be applied in this domain.
-Our work simulates the arms race and studies the problem from both perspectives to answer this question.